MitrixD/my-table-products-project/README.md

 ESLint, \
 Prettier.

-## Запуск проекта
+## Project Startup

-Для запуска проекта локально необходимо установить зависимости с помощью команды `npm install`.\
+To start the project locally, install the dependencies by running the command `npm install`.\
-Затем локально запустить проект с помощью команды `npm run start`.
+After installing the dependencies, start the project locally using the command `npm run start`.